 At Louver Shop of Orlando, we only offer American-manufactured wood or faux wood models.
 A high-quality product will be stronger and look more attractive in your residence.

 You can obtain plantation shutters on the Internet or through a chain store.
 But it’s crucial to consider several aspects, due to the fact that a cheaper product could cost you in the long run.

 - Made well

-- Measured and set up by an expert
+- Measured and set up by a specialist

-Your window sizes can vary throughout your home.
-This may be caused by the foundation, building processes or an additional case.
+Your window sizes could vary throughout your home.
+This could be caused by the foundation, building processes or a separate issue.

-Subsequently, getting off-the-shelf plantation shutters can lead to problems including:
+As a consequence, getting off-the-shelf plantation shutters can cause problems including:

-- Louvers dropping closed or not sticking in place.
+- Louvers dropping shut or not sticking in place.

-- Shutters not keeping shut or linked to holding magnets.
+- Shutters not keeping closed or linked to holding magnets.

 - Discolored shutters because of sunlight or temperature adjustments.